Antonio-Prado/Internet-connection-SLA-RTD-and-PL-check/README.md

 Of course you can tune the threshold values by adjusting the script arguments.

 To get reliable results, run this script on a box behind the gateway with no other load.

+Special thanks to @mphilosopher for help and inspiration.